Sead Seferović

-Sead Seferović (born 28 April 1970) is a retired Bosnian footballer who last played for Željezničar in the Bosnian Premier League.
+Sead Seferović (born 28 April 1970) is a Bosnian former professional footballer who played as a midfielder.

 Club career

 During his professional career he spent four seasons in Croatia's Prva HNL and also played in Switzerland and Mexico with Tigres UANL during the 1995-96 season.
 He retired from professional football in 2003, after receiving a one-year suspension for doping in 2002.
 Following his retirement from professional football, he took on various managerial roles with his hometown club Iskra Bugojno.

 He played with FK Mogren in the 1991–92 Yugoslav Second League, and first half of the 1992–93 First League of FR Yugoslavia.

 International career

 Seferović made his debut for Bosnia and Herzegovina in a January 2001 Sahara Millennium Cup match against Bangladesh and has earned a total of 8 caps (3 unofficial), scoring 1 goal.
 His final international was an August 2001 LG Cup match against Iran.